 Either try out or clearly understand the products and/or services supplied by your potential event sponsors to ensure a good fit with your upcoming audience.

-If they are considering making an investment in your corporate event, companies will want to clearly understand the demographics of attendees from previous events.
+If they are considering making an investment in your corporate event, companies will want to understand the demographics of attendees from previous events clearly.
 They will want to know exactly who attended your events in the past and how that audience has the potential to benefit them.

 Be sure to cover this in detail in your event proposal.

-In other words, paint your potential sponsors a picture in order that they can visualize what they are investing in.
+In other words, paint your potential sponsors a picture so that they can visualize what they are investing in.

-Discuss your event marketing strategy in detail with potential sponsors including information about which types of media you intend to use.
-At this point, ask potential sponsors about their own promotional efforts and try to see if you can align your upcoming event’s strategies with their existing strategies.
+Discuss your event marketing strategy in detail with potential sponsors, including information about which types of media you intend to use.
+At this point, ask potential sponsors about their promotional efforts and try to see if you can align your upcoming event’s strategies with their existing strategies.

 Create win-win situations whenever you can.

-It’s OK to discuss your follow-up routine with your event sponsors so they’re part of the process.
+It’s OK to discuss your follow-up routine with your event sponsors, so they’re part of the process.
 For example, have a discussion about when and how you’ll follow up with them – then make sure you’re reliable and stick to the schedule.
-I up with them – then make sure you’re reliable and stick to the schedule.
-I promise this alone will go a long way in building rapport and securing event sponsors.
+Follow up with them then make sure you’re reliable and stick to the schedule.
+This alone will go a long way in building rapport and securing event sponsors.

 After you have gone to all the hard work of securing a sponsor, make sure they are looked after at the event itself.
 Make them feel important and cared for and give them the attention they deserve.